RediSearch/redisearch-getting-started/docs/004-query-data.md

    4) "1980"
 ```

-This query does not specific any "field" and still return some movie, this is because RediSearch will search by default in all TEXT fields.
+This query does not specify any "field" and still returns some movies, this is because RediSearch will search all TEXT fields by default.
 In the current index only the title is present as a TEXT field.
 You will see later how to update an index, to add more fields to it.

-If you need to do a query on a specific field you can specify it using the `@field:` syntax, for example:
+If you need to perform a query on a specific field you can specify it using the `@field:` syntax, for example:

 ```
 > FT.SEARCH idx:movie "@title:war" RETURN 2 title release_year